3 Ways Cruise HD Maps Give Our Self-Driving Vehicles An Edge

 - Semantic labels that are applied on top of this sensor data to give meaning to the environment

-HD maps provide self-driving cars with information about real-world environmental features, such as the boundaries of lanes, location of traffic lights, and presence of curbs at the edge of the roadway.
-All of this information lightens the real-time processing load on the self-driving car, letting it focus on navigating around dynamic actors in the roadway, such as vehicles, bicycles and pedestrians.
+HD maps provide self-driving vehicle with information about real-world environmental features, such as the boundaries of lanes, location of traffic lights, and presence of curbs at the edge of the roadway.
+All of this information lightens the real-time processing load on the self-driving vehicle, letting it focus on navigating around dynamic actors in the roadway, such as vehicles, bicycles and pedestrians.

 As the autonomous vehicle industry has grown over the past few years, companies have had to decide whether to create and maintain their own HD maps or use maps from one of the many HD mapping companies that have evolved to support the industry.

 At Cruise, we’ve decided to build our own maps to maintain full control over the format, quality, and taxonomy.
 This allows us to operate more successfully in complex urban environments, keep our maps up-to-date with real-world changes, and facilitate rapid self-driving development.

 Precise maps help self-driving vehicles localize in complex urban environments

 In today’s smartphone era, you’ve likely used GPS on your phone to find out where you are and where you’re headed.
 If you’ve tried this in a city as complex as San Francisco, you may have encountered an inaccurate location reading that tells you you’re several blocks away from where you actually are.
 This is because tall buildings like the Transamerica pyramid obscure the line of sight between your phone and GPS satellites, leaving you with low confidence in your position (this is known as the urban canyon effect).

 This inaccuracy might be fine if you are able to figure out your location relative to where you’re trying to go on foot.
 But for a self-driving vehicle, this low level of positional accuracy is paralyzing.